saikrn112/notes/directed _research/FlowNet Learning Optical flow with CNN.md

 Results:
 - 10 image pairs per second on full resolution of Sintel dataset

+this is a straightforward encoder-decoder architecture since the contraction part is encoding higher level details and decoder part is expanding back to full image

 ## History

 Variational approach - Horn and Schunck 1981 -- dominated fields till 2015